sesam-community/rest-transform/README.rst

   "AUTHORIZATION", "auth config for the requests to the URL. see below for the valid structure templates", "no", "5000" "DO_STREAM", "Flag to receive responses from this service streamed or not.
 Streaming will be faster but will always return 200", "no", "true"
-  "DO_VERIFY_SSL", "Flag to enable/disable ssl verification", "no", "false"
+  "DO_VERIFY_SSL", "Flag to enable/disable ssl verification", "no", "false" "TOLERABLE_STATUS_CODES", "regex pattern to be searched on response code from the URL.
+If matched, error won't be raised but returned( in the field as specified in ""PROPERTY"" variable) so that pipe won't fail.
+The response will be in this format: {""transform_succeeded"": true|false, ""message"": ""<error message>"", ""status_code"": <http code for error>}.
+Applicable to `/transform` endpoint only", "no", "none"

 AUTHORIZATION, if specified, can have following structures